One CellRaft AIR® System, More Downstream Results

 Watch the CellRaft Technology in action!

-Three components, one system
+Three components, one platform

 Microfabricated from an elastomeric material, the CytoSort™ Array is a high-density array with thousands of individual microwells.
 Precision soft lithography methods are used to obtain uniform dimensions across the array.
+Each microwell on the CellRaft® contains an individual cell raft composed of a proprietary polystyrene formulation.

 Cells are plated on the CytoSort Array in the same way as a standard Petri dish, making it familiar to the research community and easy to use.
-Each microwell of the CellRaft has a polystyrene base containing paramagnetic particles.

 Cells remain viable and localized on the CellRaft surface, allowing for it to act as a culture site.
 Each CellRaft is individually releasable from the array so that target cells and colonies can be identified and extracted.
 Different formats of the CytoSort array are available to match specific application needs.